xbugster/ironsource_php_dev_test/readme.md

 # Iron Source - Senior PHP Developer Web Test

 Author: Valentin Ruskevych <Leaderpvp@gmail.com>

 Task: check out task.pdf in root folder.

 ## Result
 Usually IronSource will schedule a code review, the result of this test was passing with no review required. :)

-## Important Note
+## Important Notes
-* Code Demonstration is for professional demonstration only.
+* Code Demonstration is for professional purpose only.
-* This code SHOULD NOT be used for your test.
+* This code **SHOULD NOT** be used for your test.
-* Always remember - demonstrating someone's code during interview will bring you very sad results!
+* Always remember - demonstrating someone's code will lead you to sad result!
 Reference use only!

 ## Software Requirements: